Getting Experience

 • INSIGHT Summer Research Program – at Harborview Medical Center

 • Neurological Surgery Summer Student Program – at UW Medicine.
-Applications for the 2024 program are due January 2, 2024.
+Application season is Fall/Winter for the following Summer.

 • NIH All of Us Research Scholars Program (RSP) – The eight-month program provides scholars with dedicated mentors, professional development opportunities, hands-on experience conducting health research, and the opportunity to participate in the All of Us Researchers Convention.